Juan E. Negrón: Medal of Honor

-Negron's distinguished Service Cross was upgraded to the Medal of Honor by President Barack Obama in a ceremony in the White House.
+In 2014, Negrón's Distinguished Service Cross was upgraded to the Medal of Honor, and presented to his daughter Iris by President Barack Obama in White House ceremony on March 18, 2014.

 The award came through the National Defense Authorization Act which called for a review of Jewish American and Hispanic American veterans from World War II, the Korean War and the Vietnam War to ensure that no prejudice was shown to those deserving the Medal of Honor.

 Negrón is among three other Puerto Ricans whose Distinguished Service Cross was upgraded to the Medal of Honor, the highest military decoration in the United States.
-He also has the distinction of being one of nine Puerto Ricans and the only member of the 65th Infantry Regiment to be honored with the decoration.
+He also has the distinction of being one of nine Puerto Ricans and one of two members of the 65th Infantry Regiment to be honored with the decoration.
+The second 65th Infantry member was Gen. Richard E. Cavazos, the first Hispanic 4-star general who served as an officer with the unit from 1952-1953.
+His Distinguished Service Cross was upgraded to the Medal of Honor on January 3, 2025.
 The award citation content, with the exception of the heading, remains the same as that for the Distinguished Service Cross.